Create a culture that means business™

 2. Enable employee voice

-Creating a culture that values feedback and encourages employee voice is essential.
-Failing to do so can lead to lost revenue and demotivated employees.
+Creating a culture that values feedback and encourages employee voice is essential for fostering engagement, motivation, and productivity.
+Organizations that neglect feedback risk losing revenue and disengaging employees.

 3. Make your leaders culture advocates